ojthetiny/OpenTKL/README.md

 # OpenTKL

-Fully open souce TKL keyboard designed to be as cheap to manufacture as possible.
+Fully open souce TKL keyboard project
 ![Alt text](Renders/OpenTKL.61.png?raw=true)

 Use as a base for your own designs, renders or order as is (read important info at the bottom).